atolab/zenoh-web/content/docs/migration_1.0/Kotlin.md

  #### Serialization

- For custom serialization, classes to be serialized need to implement the `IntoZBytes` interface.
+ For a user defined class, the class must implement the `IntoZBytes` interface.
  For instance:

  ```kotlin